Consultations and proposals

 We are seeking proposals from suitably qualified suppliers to become registered programme partners for the energy systems optimisation programme.
 Programme partners will assist businesses to understand their current energy systems operational state and recommend feasible, cost-effective opportunities to ensure systems operate optimally.
 They will implement approved projects, and work with businesses post-implementation to ensure the targeted energy savings are achieved.

 An invitation to register has been listed on the GETS website (reference number 15165210).
-This invitation to register will close 31 March 2017.
+This invitation to register closed on 31 March 2017.

 Monitoring and targeting programme partners